Sunday, August 30, 2015

 If the meat is not tender all the way through, then re-wrap and bake another half hour to one hour until done.
 (The pork doesn't have to be perfectly wrapped at this point - it has the flavor, just needs to be cooked until fall-apart tender.)

-Add water (or green tea) to roasting pan as needed, about a cup every 2 hours.
+Add water (or green tea) to the roasting pan as needed, about a cup every 2 hours.
 If liquid evaporates out that's okay.
-When done add a 1 cup of water to loosen tasty bits on bottom of roasting pan.
+When done add 1 cup of water to loosen the tasty bits on the bottom of the roasting pan.
 You can use the broth to moisten and add extra flavor to shredded roasted pork.

 When Kalua Pig is done just unwrap it and let the meat rest for about 3 minutes, to cool down enough to shred and eat.
 Use a couple of forks to shred the pork.
 Shredded is the traditional way to serve Kalua Pig.

-I like the pork in big chunks as well - you could just served like you would any roasted meat.
+I like the pork in big chunks as well - you could just serve it like you would any roasted meat.

-Typical Kalua Pig Lunch Plate is served with cabbage, rice and macaroni salad.
+A typical Kalua Pig Lunch Plate is served with cabbage, rice, and macaroni salad.
 I like to put some cabbage under the Kalua Pig.Click here, to see my Sticky Rice and Macaroni Salad recipes.

 Hindsight